Robert Herbertson: Early life

-Robert Herberston was born on 4 January 1852 in Hobart, Tasmania, the son of Andrew Herbertson and Christiana (née Stewart).
-His father, a Scot, was a horticulturalist and Superintendent of the Government Gardens, later the Royal Tasmanian Botanical Gardens, under Sir John Franklin, (a Governor of Tasmania).
-His mother, also a Scot, was attendant to Lady Jane Franklin and accompanied Lady Franklin on travels to South Australia, New Zealand and Macquarie Harbour.
+Robert Herberston was born on 4 January 1852 in Hobart, Van Diemen's Land, the son of Andrew Herbertson and Christiana (née Stewart).
+His father was a horticulturalist and Superintendent of the Government Gardens, later the Royal Tasmanian Botanical Gardens, under Sir John Franklin, (a Governor of Tasmania).
+His mother was attendant to Lady Jane Franklin and accompanied Lady Franklin on travels to South Australia, New Zealand and Macquarie Harbour.
 Herbertson was educated in Hobart.

-At age 17 he went to Victoria to try his luck on the goldfields.
+At age 17 he went to the Colony of Victoria to try his luck on the goldfields.
 Later he went to Melbourne, where after managing a brick and tile company, he became a public works contractor.
 In 1878–1879 he was one of ten expeditioners who undertook an ill-fated search for gold in New Guinea; he maintained a diary throughout the trip.

 Acting upon medical advice, he came to Queensland, and for a time ran a hotel in Gladstone.
 He also was a mining investor and a sawmiller.